hunterwilhelm/conference-radio/app-org-conferenceradio-app/README.md

 ### Todos Release 3
 #### Requirements to begin: 100 monthly active users & 1 donation
+ - [ ] feature: jump to the right paragraph based on where you are in the talk
  - [ ] feature: export data
  - [ ] feature: TBD categories/folders/playlists
  - [ ] feature: add art